Step into Faster Podiatry V1

 Finding #4: Front Desk Dependencies Drop

-Mobile EHR empowers the provider to:
+Mobile EHR enables the provider to:

 • Check insurance